Coast to Coast Traverse of Bali

 Hiking

 Leaving Belimbing, you'll set off through Bali's most fertile and productive area where myriad tropical foods are grown.
 Pass through emerald green fields, punctuated by Balinese temples and coconut palms.
 You'll see up close the intricate irrigation systems that sustain the rice paddies, a testament to the ingenuity and resourcefulness of the Balinese people.
-Finish up at Wana Sepi Munduk Asah, where you'll take a short transfer back to last night's campground to enjoy some downtime – the afternoon is free to relax however you choose.
+Finish up at Wana Sepi Munduk Asah, where you'll take a short transfer back to the same accommodation as last night to enjoy some downtime – the afternoon is free to relax however you choose.
 You'll be getting an early night ahead of an early start in the morning...

 Hike Mount Batukaru